 - Duchenne.
-The most common form of muscular dystrophy in children, Duchenne muscular dystrophy affects only males.
+The most common form of muscular dystrophy in children, Duchenne muscular dystrophy typically affects only males.
 It appears between the ages of 2 and 6.
 The muscles decrease in size and grow weaker over time yet may appear larger.
 Disease progression varies, but many people with Duchenne (1 in 3,500 boys) need a wheelchair by the age of 12.
 In most cases, the arms, legs, and spine become progressively deformed, and there may be some cognitive impairment.
 Severe breathing and heart problems mark the later stages of the disease.
 Those with Duchenne MD usually die in their late teens or early 20s.

 - Becker.
 This form is similar to Duchenne muscular dystrophy, but the disease is much milder: symptoms appear later and progress more slowly.
 It usually appears between the ages of 2 and 16 but can appear as late as age 25.
-Like Duchenne muscular dystrophy, Becker muscular dystrophy affects only males (1 in 30,000) and causes heart problems.
+Like Duchenne muscular dystrophy, Becker muscular dystrophy typicallyaffects only males (1 in 30,000) and causes heart problems.
 Disease severity varies.
-Those with Duchenne can usually walk into their 30s and live further into adulthood.
+Those with Becker can usually walk into their 30s and live further into adulthood.